Figurine with articulated limbs

 On view at The Met Fifth Avenue in Gallery 171

-Many examples of such small jointed figurines have been found in tombs, sanctuaries, and terracotta factories.
+Many examples of such jointed figurines have been found in sanctuaries, burials, and coroplastic (terracotta) workshops.
 Their attire—a cylindrical polos (headdress) and a short tunic and shoes—seems to indicate that they are ritual dancers.
-Similarly dressed dancers on reliefs of the fifth century B.C. hold castanets, and some of the jointed figurines hold cymbals or castanets.
-They are too fragile to serve as real dolls and must have been charms hung up to repel evil with their potential noise and movement.
+Similarly dressed dancers on contemporary reliefs and on vases hold castanets, and some of the jointed figurines also hold cymbals or castanets.
+A small hole on the top of the head indicates that the figurine was meant to be suspended.

 Open Access